 • Parents must remain with their child while their temperature is taken

 • Please practice social distancing during these times and give 6’ of space to others

-• Teachers and all Zoo Staff are required to wear mask when in the Zoo
+• Teachers are required to wear mask when in the Zoo

 • During drop off and pick up time, each camp group will remain separated from other groups